2007 Venezuelan constitutional referendum: Campaign

 In November 2007, demonstrations arose in Caracas, Venezuela and six other cities over the proposed constitutional changes.
 "Tens of thousands" of "Yes" voters marched in Caracas after the referendum had finally been approved on 2 November.
 A 7 November riot at the Central University of Venezuela resulted in gunfire and several injuries; footage was caught on tape.
 In late November 2007, just days before the referendum, tens of thousands marched in Caracas for both the "Yes" and "No" votes.
 An opposition politician estimated the crowd marching for the "No" vote at 160,000.
 Protests were largely peaceful, and only one death has been reported.

 Some of Chávez's supporters expressed concerns and disagreement with his proposals to change the constitution.
 Many voters abstained in the vote, rather than cast a "No" vote against Chávez.
 The student movement played a crucial role in consolidating this position and in organizing numerous rallies.
+The Centre for Applied Nonviolent Action and Strategies (CANVAS), created by former members of Otpor, contributed to the movement and provided training for students in Belgrade.
 The student movement has played a large role in the Venezuelan political process, having gained a prominent position during the RCTV broadcast license expiration protests.
 Although the student movement is not limited to the opposition, it has been the opposition students that have gained the largest support, in part because they are not officially affiliated with any political cadres.
-The student movement was later awarded the $500,000 Milton Friedman Liberty Prize by the American Cato Institute for its role in opposing the reforms.

 Raúl Baduel, former Minister of Defense and one of the four founding members of Chávez's Revolutionary Bolivarian Movement-200, expressed his concern by describing the reform as "nothing less than an attempt to establish a socialist state in Venezuela ... [which] is contrary to the beliefs of Simón Bolívar and it is also contrary to human nature and the Christian view of society, because it grants the state absolute control over the people it governs".
 Other leaders and former Chávez supporters who distanced themselves from the proposal were Ismael García, a deputy in the National Assembly, and Ramón Martínez, governor of Sucre State.
 Marisabel Rodríguez, Chávez's ex-wife, called the proposed changes an attempt to achieve "an absolute concentration of power".

-CIA allegations

 Venezuela's state television network broadcast coverage prior to the referendum of a memo written in Spanish, claiming it evidenced a plan by the CIA to destabilize Chávez —an allegation referred to as Operation Pliers.
 Chávez threatened to cut off oil exports to the United States if violence resulted from the referendum and declared at his campaign's closing that "whoever voted 'Yes' was voting for Hugo Chávez, but whoever voted 'No' was voting for George W. Bush".
 The U.S. has responded by calling the allegations "ridiculous" and "a fake".
 Independent analysts doubt the authenticity of the document, noting both the lack of an original document in English and that "the timing of its release is strange."